geo-python/site/source/index.rst

 .. admonition:: For teachers

     If you would like to use these materials for your own teaching or develop them further, we highly support that.
-    Please read more about how to do it from `here <License-terms.html>`_.
+    Please read more about how to do it from :doc:`our licensing terms<course-info/licensing>`.

 .. toctree::
     :maxdepth: 2
     :caption: Course information

-    course-info
-    0-learning-goals
+    course-info/course-info
+    course-info/learning-goals
+    course-info/licensing